julianpiniel/crud_test/README.md

     xMONGO_DB_URI=mongodb://mongo:27017/crud
     )

--   Then run "npm start" and server will listen on port 3001.
+-   Then run "npm start" and server will start listening on port 3001.

--   Tests can be run with "npm run test"
+-   Tests can be seen with "npm run test"

 -   Docker and Docker-compose are still on development.